Fully Automatic Data Labeling for Ultrasound Screen Detection: Abstract

 \section{Abstract}

 Ultrasound (US) machines display images on a built-in monitor, but routine transfer to hospital systems relies on DICOM.
-We propose a self-supervised pipeline to extract the US image from a photograph of the monitor.
+We propose a fully automatic method to generate labeled data that can be used to train a screen detector model, and a pipeline to use that model to extract and rectify the US image from a photograph of the monitor, without any need for human annotation.
 This removes the DICOM bottleneck and enables rapid testing and prototyping of new algorithms.
 In a proof-of-concept study, the rectified images retained enough visual fidelity to classify cardiac views with a balanced accuracy of 0.79 with respect to the native DICOMs.